AdrianCGallo/starter-academic/content/project/PhD_Dissertation/index.md

 url_video: ""

 # Summary for listings and search engines
-summary: The NEON project was at its infancy when I began my dissertation.
-They were literally building and installing the ~30 sites around North America at the same time they were sampling soils for my project.
-Although my PhD focuses on the soils aspect, there is a wealth of publicly available data being generated that any scientist should be aware of.
+summary: I successfully defended my PhD, and had a lot of fun* in the process (Type II fun).
+You can watch my presentation, look through my slides, and access my *draft* dissertation that still requires more edits before it's finalized.
+Enjoy.

 # Slides (optional).
 #   Associate this project with Markdown slides.